5 accredited programs. Compare programs, get details, and request info.

 The Community CPR Class teaches essential CPR and AED skills, designed to equip participants with life-saving techniques in case of cardiac emergencies.
 It provides practical training using professional instruction and training aids, emphasizing the importance of bystander intervention in increasing survival rates.
 This free course is open to the general public, enhancing community readiness and response to emergencies.

-Explore related first responder training programs available in New Jersey
+Explore other first responder training programs available in New Jersey.

 BLS training in New Jersey combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.